ucloud/ucloud-sdk-python3/examples/debug/README.md

-# UCloud SDK Two-Tier Example
+# UCloud SDK UHost Example

 ## What is the goal

-Build a two-tier architecture with ulb and uhost, and remove all example data.
+Create an uhost, wait it created, and remove all example data.

 ## Setup Environment